daT7F4/TMIDI/README.md

 First, you need the main.py file, the requirements.txt file , a .sf2(soundfont) file and a MIDI file to render

-Second, you need to install some dependencies using pip, you can use `pip install -r requirements.txt` for that
+Second, you need to install some dependencies using pip, you can use `python3.10 -m pip install -r requirements.txt` for that
 * mido
 * numpy
 * subprocess